 WVN Service House Applications can be found on the Housing Self-Service portal.
 Campus Program House Applications will be sent to the leadership for approved Campus Program Houses.

 Conduct Checks During the Housing Selection Process

-Information obtained during the conduct check process will be evaluated annually.
+Information obtained during the Conduct Check process will be evaluated annually.
 If a student is not able to participate in a house process one year, it does not mean that they are exempt from participating in a house roster in the future.

 When does the housing selection process start?

 If you cannot see applications in Self-Service during the Housing Selection period, you likely need to complete your Housing and Dining Agreement.
-Once your Housing and Dining Agreement is complete, then it will open up the remaining Applications for the 2019-2020 Academic year.
+Once your Housing and Dining Agreement is complete, then it will open the remaining Applications for the 2021-2022 Academic year.
 If you have completed your Housing and Dining Agreement and still do not see available applications, please contact the Residence Life Office.